Combining Photometry and Astrometry to Improve Orbit Retrieval of Directly Imaged Exoplanets: Results

 At 2 epochs, all models constrain the retrieved semi-major axis to within 10\%, where there is minimal improvement with the addition of a Henyey-Greenstein phase curve.
 Retrievals using a Lambertian phase curve brings retrievals close to within 5\%.
 Notably, this is comparable to using 3 epochs of only astrometric data.
 At 3 epochs, using either a Lambertian or Henyey-Greenstein phase curve provides significant improvement and constrains results within 5\%.

-Figure \ref{fig:3epoch_contour} compares the accuracy of retrieved semi-major axis ($\sigma_\Delta$) as a function of measurement uncertanties for 2 and 3 epochs.
+Figure \ref{fig:3epoch_contour} compares the 1$\sigma$ accuracy of retrieved semi-major axis ($\sigma_\Delta$) as a function of measurement uncertanties for 2 and 3 epochs.
+If the posterior distributions on the retrieved Keplerian parameters are roughly Gaussian, then the 95\% confidence interval ($2\sigma$) should be roughly double our $1\sigma$ accuracy results.
+We find that for each parameter, this metric falls within $\pm 2\%$ of $2\sigma$.
+This is in line with the distributions of $\Delta$ values for each parameter shown in Figure \ref{fig:allparams}, which appear Gaussian.

 Unsurprisingly, in both cases we see smaller (better) accuracy for retrievals using a Lambertian phase curve compared to retrievals done with no photometric information, or those using a Henyey-Greenstein phase function.
 We also see better accuracy in all three retrieval scenarios with 3 epochs versus 2, as expected.
 When the uncertainties on astrometry and photometry are larger and the planet is only detected twice, the accuracy is slightly worse than if no photometric information was included at all.
 Additionally, with 2 epochs of data and a Henyey-Greenstein phase function, $\sigma_\Delta$ is found to have a stronger dependence on the photometric uncertainty, given that the slope of the contours are steeper.
+When only astrometric uncertainty is higher, $\sigma_{a}$ is worse than when only photometric uncertainty is increased, with the exception of a planet detected twice with an unknown phase function.
+When a planet with a known scattering phase parameter is detected twice, increased astrometric uncertainty leads to a semi-major axis accuracy that is 1.84 times worse than if photometric uncertainty is increased.
+When a planet is detected three times with a known scattering phase function this metric is 1.74 times worse when astrometric uncertainty is increased versus when photometric uncertainty is increased.
+When the phase function is unknown, it is 1.33 times worse.
+When a planet with an unknown phase curve is detected twice, increased photometric uncertainty leads to accuracy that is 1.19 times worse than if astrometric uncertainty is increased.
+Extrapolating Figure \ref{fig:3epoch_contour} suggests that photometry stops being useful for orbit retrieval when photometric uncertainties are on the order of 10\% (corresponding to 10$\sigma$ detection of planetary flux).

 We examine the effects of added photometric information on all Keplerian parameters in Figure \ref{fig:allparams} and Table \ref{tab:numbers}.
 We find that photometric information always improves parameter retrieval results with the exception of $\Omega$ and $M_o$ for retrievals done with 2 epochs.
 This is expected since these two parameters do not influence planet phase curves.